-Since you have gone away, my love, Since you have gone away, The world seems not the same, my
+Since you have gone away, my love,

+Since you have gone away,

-he world seems not the same, love, love,
+The world seems not the same, my

+love,

 As it did yesterday.

-feel so mighty lonesome, too,
+I feel so mighty lonesome, too,

 I'm never glad nor gay,

-nd all I do is think of you
+And all I do is think of you

 Since you have gone away.

 (Poor fellow.
 He has it bad.)

 The birds sing ne'er so sweetly now,

 The sky is awful "blue";

 The fields are stubborn, hard to plow,

 The heavens weep with dew.

 The meadows seem so still and dull,

 The grass with envy's green,

-And over all there s come a lull,
+And over all there's come a lull,

 Since you no more are seen.

 (Is he sick?)

-Since you no more are (Is he sick?)
-Chorus:
+Chorus

 The zephyrs sigh in plaintive strain,

 The weeping williows wilt,

 And dark and drear is every lane,

 The whole world seems to tilt,

 The waters rush with dire intent,

 And missed so much are you

 I've not been worth a single cent

 Since you have said "Adieu."

 (Will he ever cease?)

-Chorus: Chorus:

-Since you have gone away, my love, Since you have said "Adieu."
-My pockets have been empty, love, And many bills are due.
-I miss you, Money, mighty bad; That's why I can't be gay.
-And so it makes me feel so sad Since you have gone away.
-(Oh well, that's different; we don't blame him.)
+Since you have gone away, my love,

+Since you have said "Adieu."

+My pockets have been empty, love,

+And many bills are due.

+I miss you, Money, mighty bad;

+That's why I can't be gay.

+And so it makes me feel so sad

+Since you have gone away.

+(Oh well, that's different; we don't

+blame him.)